yungstarry/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello

-The file hello will be in the working directory
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.